Medical Laboratory Technician (MLT), A.A.S.

 POLICIES AND CURRICULUM

-Policies and Curriculum for the Associate Degree Clinical Laboratory Technician program are subject to change at any time.
+Policies and Curriculum for the Associate Degree Medical Laboratory Technician program are subject to change at any time.
 Written notice will be given to all students enrolled in MLT courses prior to implementation of change.

 Applicants must meet the minimum admission standards to be considered for selection.
 Class enrollment is limited and applicants are rank-ordered using a 100-point system.
 Applicants not meeting minimum admission standards will not be considered.
 Minimum admission standards for the Associate Degree Clinical Laboratory Technician Program are listed on the MLT website.